netlabtoolkit/VarSpeedServo/README.md

 * The write() function initiates a move and can optionally wait for completion of the move before returning
 * A servo can be sent a sequence of moves (where each move has a position and speed)

-Sample Code - one servo moving, wait for first movement to finish them execute another movement
+Sample Code - one servo moving, wait for first movement to finish, then execute another movement
 ----------------------------

 ```